Ship24 Order Tracking for Make

 - Skipping shipments that are already Delivered

-- Avoiding refresh calls if the last check occurred recently (for example within 3 hours)
+- Avoiding refresh calls if the last check occurred recently, for example within 3 hours

-- Processing shipments sequentially to prevent API overload
+- Processing shipments sequentially

 - Continuing scenario execution if a single row fails